pantheon-systems/documentation/source/content/guides/wordpress-configurations/06-wordpress-custom-code.md

   [Theme declarations](https://github.com/afragen/github-updater#themes) are made similarly within the `styles.css` file.

-  As an alternative to adding declarations within the headers of plugins and themes, you can use the [GitHub Updater Additions](https://github.com/afragen/github-updater-additions) plugin, which will add the appropriate data via hooks in GitHub Updater.
+  As an alternative to adding declarations within the headers of plugins and themes, you can use the [Additions functionality inside the Git Updater plugin](https://git-updater.com/knowledge-base/git-updater-additions/), which will add the appropriate data via hooks in Git Updater.

 1. Set the Dev environment's connection mode to SFTP within the Pantheon Dashboard or via [Terminus](/terminus):